Complicated Family Law that Know No Borders

 One of the great pleasures I find in my practice is helping clients overcome very complex and complicated family law challenges that often know no borders, and protecting my client’s interests on a worldwide basis.

-Many Moving Parts
+International Divorce has Many Moving Parts

 International divorce, child custody, and support issues often are governed by a myriad of conflicting treaties, conventions, and local laws.
 Helping to explain what, at times, seems unexplainable is one reason why I wrote the article, International Child Abduction: Essential Principles Of The Hague Convention.